nedbat/scriv/docs/commands.rst

 For writing to GitHub, you need a GitHub personal access token, either stored in your .netrc file, or in the GITHUB_TOKEN environment variable.

+The GitHub repo will be determined by examining the git remotes.
+If there is just one GitHub repo in the remotes, it will be used to create the release.
+You can explicitly specify a repo in ``owner/reponame`` form with the ``--repo=`` option if needed.

 If your changelog file is in reStructuredText format, you will need `pandoc`_ 2.11.2 or later installed for the command to work.